Supported Produced with financial support from an organization or individual, yet not approved by the underwriter before or after publication.

 Sunnivie Brydum

-is the editorial director at YES!
+is the managing editor at YES!
 An award-winning investigative journalist with a background covering LGBTQ equality, Sunnivie previously led digital coverage at The Advocate, Free Speech TV, and Out Front Colorado.
-Her writing has appeared in Vox, Religion Dispatches, them., and elsewhere.
+Their writing has appeared in Vox, Religion Dispatches, them., and elsewhere.
 She has a degree in magazine journalism from the S.I.
-Newhouse School of Public Communications at Syracuse University, and is a co-founder of Historias No Contadas, an annual symposium in Medellín, Colombia that amplifies the stories of LGBTQ people in Latin America.
-She is based in Seattle, speaks English and Spanish, and is a member of NLGJA, SPJ, and ONA.
+Newhouse School of Public Communications at Syracuse University, and is a co-founder of Historias No Contadas, an annual symposium in Medellín, Colombia, that amplifies the stories of LGBTQ people in Latin America.
+They are based in Seattle, speak English and Spanish, and are a member of NLGJA, SPJ, and ONA.

 |